yoctoproject/poky/documentation/dev-manual/devtool.rst

 :term:`Build Host`.
 For example, an application linking to a common library needs access to the library itself and its associated headers.
-The way this access is accomplished within the extensible SDK is through the sysroot.
-There is one sysroot per "machine" for which the SDK is being built.
-In practical terms, this means there is a sysroot for the target machine, and a sysroot for the build host.
+The way this access is accomplished is through the :term:`Sysroot`.
+There is a sysroot for the target machine, and a sysroot for the build host.

 Recipes should never write files directly into the sysroot.
 Instead, files should be installed into standard locations during the